coursesAM/APL108/README.md

 |**Total** |100| |

 ## Course Attendance
 Students are highly encouraged to attend all classes.
-If any student has less than 80% class-plus-tutorial attendance Class attendance will be taken **via Timble**.
+If any student has less than 80% class-plus-tutorial attendance, he/she will get one grade less than would have been awarded.
+Class attendance will be taken **via Timble**.
 Please mark yourself in and out for each class.
 In case of unavoidable absence, such as illness, please send an appropriate email **within a week after absence** with an email subject specifying the subject code APL 104. <br>

 **A minimum of 80% attendance is required for passing the course.**